 This course examines the fundamentals of computer game software designed to familiarize the students with a broad understanding of many aspects of computer gaming.
 The course prioritizes broad coverage over deep coverage.
 Topics include 2D/3D graphics, input/output, real-time simulations, resource management, vector mathematics, sound, concurrency, and so forth, with an emphasis on cross-platform development.
 Practical applications of these topics are covered in programming assignments throughout the semester with the goal of developing a simple game of the student’s choice.
 Programming assignments are done in C or C++ on PC, MacOS, or Linux.
 Prerequisite(s): EN.605.668 – Computer Graphics, Linear Algebra is recommended.

 This course provides an introduction to the field of data communications and computer networks.
 The course covers the principles of data communications, the fundamentals of signaling, basic transmission concepts, transmission media, circuit control, line sharing techniques, physical and data link layer protocols, error detection and correction, data compression, common carrier services and data networks, and the mathematical techniques used for network design and performance analysis.
-Potential topics include analog and digital signaling; data encoding and modulation; Shannon channel capacity; synchronous and asynchronously transmission; RS232 physical layer interface standards; FDM, TDM, and STDM multiplexing techniques; inverse multiplexing; analog and digital transmission; V series modem standards; PCM encoding and T1 transmission circuits; LRC, VRC, and CRC error detection techniques; Hamming and Viterbi forward error correction techniques; BSC and HDLC data link layer protocols; Huffman, MNP5, and V.42bis data compression algorithms; circuit, message, packet, and cell switching techniques; public key and symmetric encryption algorithms, authentication, digital signature, and message digest techniques, secure e-mail, PGP, and TSL/SSL security algorithms; Ethernet, Wi-Fi, Optical, and IP networks; reliability and availability; and queuing analysis network performance techniques.
+Potential topics include analog and digital signaling; data encoding and modulation; Shannon channel capacity; synchronous and asynchronously transmission; RS232 physical layer interface standards; FDM, TDM, and STDM multiplexing techniques; inverse multiplexing; analog and digital transmission; V series modem standards; PCM encoding and T1 transmission circuits; LRC, VRC, and CRC error detection techniques; Hamming and Viterbi forward error correction techniques; character and bit-oriented protocols, information transparency, and BSC and HDLC data link layer protocols; Huffman, MNP5, and Lempel-Ziv-Welch data compression algorithms; circuit, message, packet, and cell switching techniques; public key and symmetric encryption algorithms, authentication, digital signature, and message digest techniques, secure e-mail, PGP, TSL/SSL, Kerberos, and IPsec security algorithms; Ethernet, Wi-Fi, and TCP/IP networks; reliability, availability, and queuing analysis performance techniques.

 The Internet has experienced unprecedented growth especially since the 1990s and is continuing to evolve in terms of the information transfer speeds and infrastructure capacities in order to accommodate the growing number of users.
 The demand for bandwidth-both wired and wireless-and innovative new bandwidth-intensive services is soaring.
 The use of high-definition video, real-time collaboration, e-commerce, social networking, and other multimedia Web applications is becoming increasingly important to individual users and businesses.
 The use of mobile broadband and file-sharing applications is rising sharply.
 Advances in research applications and the evolution to cloud networking are also causing bandwidth pressure on existing networks.
 This course will provide an in-depth understanding of the Internet architecture and underlying technologies and applications that address the challenges summarized above and provide services to users at high availability, reliability, and flexibility in a cost-effective manner.
 Specific topics to be discussed in this course include high-speed Internet requirements analysis, Internet architecture and protocols, convergence of mobile and terrestrial networks, high-speed LAN/WAN options and configurations, emerging and future switching and transmission technologies, and network virtualization.
 The course will also cover unique challenges to management and security of the high-speed Internets and how they are addressed.
 Other topics include emerging technologies and future trends.